DataMas/Canny-edge-embedded/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes an algorithm for epidemic modeling based on the SIR model using Cellular Automata.
+The repository includes an implementation of Canny edge detection algorithm using C utilizing loop and memory optimizations.
-The project was implemented for the purposes of the Research & Design of Complex Electronic Systeems course of the 8th semester of DUTh.
+The project was implemented for the purposes of the Embedded Systems Design course of the 9th semester of DUTh.

-More about the SIR model: Measuring and Preventing COVID-19 Using the SIR Model and Machine Learning in Smart Health Care
+- More about DUTh and the Embedded Systems Design course: https://www.ee.duth.gr/en/course/embedded-systems-design/

 <!-- GETTING STARTED -->
 ## Getting Started